cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Azure.md

     - For the next step, you will need to know the client id, client secret and your tenant id.

+3. Give permissions to this application to access subscriptions:

+    - Learn more about how to do this [here.](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#assign-a-role-to-the-application)

-3. Configure environmental variables for the api and client.
+4. Configure environmental variables for the api and client.

     - After configuring your credentials, we need to set a number of environmental variables in the app, so it can authenticate with AWS.
 We use .env files to manage this.
 Reference [packages/api/.env.template](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/api/.env.template) for a template .env file.
 Rename this file as .env, optionally remove the comments and then set the environment variables for the “Billing Data” approach.
 If you are only using one of these cloud providers, you can remove the environment variables associated with the other cloud provider in your `packgages/api/.env` file.